pl453s/linux-mint-gnome/README.md

 ## Gnome Customization

-- For now, it's just a Zenity box which launches 'Gnome Tweaks'.
+- For now, it just launches 'Gnome Tweaks'.
 The final aim is to create a central GUI to customize:
 styles, extensions, appearance, applications grid, user's folders paths, Gnome, QT5, GDM3, Plymouth and Grub.
 - Currently, to change desktop style after the welcome screen passed, open 'Customization' > 'Extensions' and toggle the corresponding extensions.
 Do not enable 'Dash to Panel' and 'Dash to Dock' at the same time.